-C. TASK: OPERATION OF SYSTEMS
+D. TASK: OPERATION OF SYSTEMS

-REFERENCES: FAA-H-8083-25; FAA-H-8083-13, GFM.
+REFERENCES: FAA-H-8083-13, FAA-H-8083-25; POH/GFM.

-- 1. Exhibits knowledge of the elements related to the operation of instruments and systems, including as appropriate
+- 1. Exhibits knowledge of the elements related to the operation of instruments and systems on the glider provided for the practical test, by explaining at least five (5) of the following systems

 - a. magnetic compass.

 - b. yaw string or inclinometer.

 - c. airspeed indicator and altimeter.

 - d. variometer and total energy compensators.

 - e. gyroscopic instruments.

-- f. electrical.
+- f. electrical, including starting system for self-launch.

 - g. landing gear and brakes.

 - h. avionics.

 - i. high-lift and drag devices.

 - j. oxygen equipment.

+- k. powerplant and propeller for self-launch.

+- I. fuel, oil and hydraulic for self-launch.

 - 2. Correctly interprets information displayed on the instruments.

-D. TASK: PERFORMANCE AND LIMITATIONS
+E. TASK: PERFORMANCE AND LIMITATIONS